 See All Of Our Suit Guides

 Anyone who’s had a job knows that, more often than not, workplaces require their employees to adhere to a dress code.
 If you’re curious about other dress codes for men, see our home page for dress codes.

-There are varying levels of strictness and formality, with some offices requiring a suit and tie, others being okay with khakis and a polo shirt, and others still who could care less if you show up wearing flip-flops.
+There are varying levels of strictness and formality, with some offices requiring a suit and tie, others being okay with khakis and a polo shirt, and others still who couldn’t care less if you show up wearing flip-flops.

 What Is Business Professional?

-“Business professional” was the standard dress code of any office worker up through the 1980’s, at which point the 1990’s stepped in with the widespread adoption of business casual.
+“Business professional” was the standard dress code of any office worker up through the 1980s, at which point the 1990s stepped in with the widespread adoption of business casual.

 The business professional dress code is simple, at least on the surface.
 You essentially wear a suit and tie.
 If you work in law, government, or are at the C-level of most organizations, it is likely that you dress in a business professional dress code at least four days a week.

 Breakdown Of The Business Professional Dress Code

 As mentioned above, the key here is wearing a suit and tie.
 Yet, there are some specifics to keep in mind when preparing your wardrobe.
 We’ll break down each of the garments separately to then bring it all together at the end: